 The Graduate School of Economics, Finance, and Management (GSEFM) constitutes an alliance between Goethe University Frankfurt, Johannes Gutenberg University Mainz, and Technische Universität Darmstadt.
-It is based in the House of Finance at Goethe University, and operates in Continental Europe's primary center for financial markets and central banking.
+Building on the interdisciplinary and inter-institutional wealth of its founding universities, GSEFM is based in Goethe University's House of Finance in central Frankfurt.
+GSEFM students and faculty naturally benefit from a location in Continental Europe's primary center for financial markets and central banking.

 Top Notch Degree Programs

 Compelling for its strong empirical focus, the Ph.D.
-Program in Economics offers a two-year cycle of doctoral-level courses developed specifically to transmit a rigorous methodological framework in the three core areas of economics (microeconomics, macroeconomics, and econometrics), complemented by studies of the normative and historical foundations of economics, and followed by courses designed to expose students to the research frontier in a variety of fields of specialization (development and international economics, econometrics, finance, law and economics, macroeconomics, management, marketing, and microeconomics).
+Program in Economics offers a two-year cycle of doctoral-level courses developed specifically to transmit a rigorous methodological framework in the three core areas of economics (microeconomics, macroeconomics and econometrics), and followed by courses designed to expose students to the research frontier in a variety of fields of specialization (macroeconomics, microeconomics, development and international economics, econometrics, finance, accounting, management and marketing).
 As the largest program within GSEFM, the overarching objective of the Ph.D.
 Program in Economics is to produce outstanding economists capable of taking leading positions in academia or serving as experts in international institutions, government, and the private sector.

 Best Practice of Graduate Education